 You can also create the perception of an even faster website by using loading spinners or showing placeholder content.

-2. PWA's have to be integrated
+2. Progressive web apps have to be Integrated

-3. It's important to be reliable
+3. It's important to be Reliable

 A PWA should work in all circumstances and should not experience network flakiness.
 This means it should be able to handle all network connections such as very slow 3G and even conditions with no network.

 This offline support can be made possible by caching (saving) the resources and serving them when the network doesn't respond.
 This method can be implemented in many different ways.
 From caching only the homepage and showing "no connection" messages on all other pages to caching all pages and their data.

 Besides saving resources through caching and serving them when needed, you can also save data and perform actions while working offline.
 In this case, certain calls are put in a queue and executed as soon as possible.
 This method enables a user to make changes and have them processed once the network is back.

 The last attribute is the fuzziest: A PWA should be engaging.
 This means a couple of things.

 First, the app should have a good UX.
 It should be optimized for the device it is displayed on.
 On mobile, for example, this means responsiveness and optimization for touchscreens.
 It also means that there should be appropriate back navigation when needed.

 Push notifications can be placed in this group.
 This feature re-engages your users, pulling them back into the app.

 Lastly, a Progressive web app should be easily searchable and shareable on the web.
 Because a web app can be searched by a search engine or shared by its URL, the threshold to visit the website is lowered, and chances of users engaging with your app increase.
 So measures should be taken to ensure search engine optimization for your website.